- Client:Emerge Associates

 - Control of pest rabbits with RHDV release, warren destruction and Pindone baiting.

-The project commenced in winter 2016 and was handed over to the City of Wanneroo in October 2017.
+The project commenced in winter 2016 and was handed over to the City of Wanneroo in October 2017 nine months ahead of schedule.
 Off-road vehicle activity has been curtailed with no access to the foreshore by vehicles since the barricades were put in place.
 Problematic weed levels were significantly reduced, allowing the planted seedlings and native vegetation to re-establish.
 At handover the project was ahead of the target of plant density of more than 1 plant / m2, with an average 1.7 plants / m2 across the foredune and the secondary dunes.
-The overall cost was 18% under the expected budget.
+The overall cost was 29% under the expected budget.